 After running the code, you can customize the survey:

 To use the survey:

-Copy the following code into a regular code module in a workbook.
+Copy the following code into a regular code module in an Excel workbook.
 It can be stored in the same file as the survey, or a different workbook.
 Then, select the sheet where you want the survey, and run the code once, to create the survey template.

 Run this code once, to set up the survey with questions and option buttons.

 Note: The first cell with an option button is set as E5 in the code.